Handy wedding checklist

 - Safety pins

 - Insect repellent

-Kiss Slowly – don't have a quick peck – hold the kiss for a few seconds.
+- Kiss slowly – don't have a quick peck – hold the kiss for a few seconds.

 - I prefer confetti that is larger as it captures more in the photos.

-There are many suppliers for bio-degradable confetti; one supplier I always recommend is yourconfetti.com.
+There are many suppliers of bio-degradable confetti; one supplier I always recommend is yourconfetti.com.
 They have an incredible array of colours and are lovely to work with, use the discount code "YCHANNAHB" for 15% off.

 Group shots are a must at a wedding, and with London venues, I find these are best done straight after the ceremony, generally outside the registry office or wherever you choose to have your

 - Create a list with your photographer about who you want in your group shots.
 I always send out a questionnaire beforehand to help organise this.